ayushk1122/Marlins-Predictive-Simulation/Dropbox/PC (3)/Desktop/Miami Marlins Analysis/marlins-scouting-app/README.md

 # ⚾ AI-Powered Baseball At-Bat Simulator

 This project simulates a Major League Baseball at-bat using machine learning models trained on Statcast data.
-Coaches, analysts, and fans can select a pitcher, configure a pitch type and location, and simulate how a specific hitter would respond — including swing probability, whiff/contact prediction, and expected batted ball outcomes.
+Coaches, analysts, and fans can select a pitcher, configure a pitch type and location, and simulate how a specific hitter would respond — including swing probability, whiff/contact prediction, and expected batted ball outcomes (coming soon).

 The system is built with a multi-model pipeline and a web interface that provides intuitive visualization of each simulated pitch scenario.